 Unlike digital photos, which are predominantly in JPEG format, there isn't a single common standard for videos.
-However, virtually everything - including smartphones and tablets - can play MP4 videos, and this is currently the most common format.
+However, virtually everything - including smartphones and tablets - can play MP4 videos with MP3 audio, and this is currently the most common format.

-If you have a video, perhaps from your camcorder, digital camera or something you downloaded, that's not compatible with your phone, tablet or TV, here's how to convert that video to MP4.
+If you have a video that won't play on your phone, tablet or TV, here's how to convert it and which software to use.

 How to convert a video to MP4 and other formats